leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 web scraper doing all the searching for me 😃.

 Recently sport betting is becoming legal in the united stated.
 Imagine that you are the owner of a sports club and wants to make some extra money.
+Your objective is:

+- Getting insights if betting on the tournaments held at my club is profitable

+I want a collection of tournaments, players and games.
+I have searched the web but no api is available for this kind of data.

 Want tournament data but no API exists.
 How do you harvest that data and in which format